lhartmanis/compound-screen/new_RNA_inference/readme.md

 `conversionRates.csv` Conversion rates for each base conversion per condition.

 ### 2) Combination and indexing of conversion count files
-This step combines the output from the previous step into the file that will be used as input in the following step.
+This step combines the output from _step 1_ into the file that will be used as input to step _3_.
 The file gets indexed with [tabix](http://www.htslib.org/doc/tabix.html) to allow fast data retreival.
 This step is carried out by the script `prepare_and_index_indata.py`

 #### Input
 Path to directory where the output from the previous step is stored.
 By default `./data`